cloudlinux/libcare/docs/libcare.rst

 Patch preparation
 -----------------

-Binary patches are build from augmented assembly files.
-Augmented files made via ``kpatch_gensrc`` that notes difference in assembly files produced from original and patched source code.
+Binary patches are built from augmented assembly files.
+Augmented files are made via ``kpatch_gensrc`` which notes the difference in assembly files produced from the original and the patched source code.

 This is done in two steps, both are described detailed in `Manual Patch Creation`_.